-Scientists from the Ural Interregional Research and Education Center (UIREC, which includes Ural Federal University, South Ural State University, Kurgan State University, and others) are planning to launch mass production of heat-protective capes for military personnel of the Russian Armed Forces.
-The development was presented at the Congress of Young Scientists in Sochi.
+Scientists from the Ural Interregional Research and Education Center (UIREC, which includes Ural Federal University, SUSU, KSU and others) plan to launch mass production of heat-protective capes for military personnel of the Russian Armed Forces.
+The development was shown at the Congress of Young Scientists in Sochi.

-The heat-protective cape is invisible in the IR range.
+The heat-protective cape cannot be seen in the IR range.
 Thus, a soldier wearing it will not be detected by thermal imagers.
-The cape not only retains heat but also prevents it from escaping.
+The cape not only retains heat, but also does not let it out.

-A unique fire-resistant material for construction and production purposes was also presented at the Congress of Young Scientists.
+The Congress of Young Scientists also showcased a unique fire-retardant material for construction and production purposes.
 It is presented in the form of a foamed material plate.
 During testing, the development proved its protective properties.

 Read more on the topic: